-When seeking treatment for skin, hair, or nail conditions, you always want to visit the most qualified specialist.
+When seeking treatment for skin, hair, or nail conditions, you always want to visit the most qualified specialist, in this case a dermatology specialist.
 In the field of dermatology, that means seeing a board-certified dermatologist like Dr. Dina Strachan at Aglow Dermatology.
 However, it can sometimes be difficult to determine which qualifications certain providers have.

 Terms like “skin specialist” or “dermatology specialist” don’t necessarily mean someone has extensive training in the field or even that they hold a Doctor of Medicine (MD).
 To ensure you’re getting the best care, read more about the differences between skincare provider qualifications.

 What Does It Mean to Be a Board-Certified Dermatologist?